akka/akka/CONTRIBUTING.md

 The steps are exactly the same for everyone involved in the project (be it core team, or first time contributor).

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/akka/akka/issues) and [existing pull requests](https://github.com/akka/akka/pulls) for existing work.
-   - If there is no ticket yet, you can optionally [create one](https://github.com/akka/akka/issues/new) to discuss the problem and the approach you want to take to solve it.
+   - If there is no ticket yet, feel free to [create one](https://github.com/akka/akka/issues/new) to discuss the problem and the approach you want to take to solve it.
 1. [Fork the project](https://github.com/akka/akka#fork-destination-box) on GitHub.
 You'll need to create a feature-branch for your work on your fork, as this way you'll be able to submit a pull request against the mainline Akka.
 1. Create a branch on your fork and work on the feature.
 For example: `git checkout -b custom-headers-akka-http`
    - Please make sure to follow the general quality guidelines (specified below) when developing your patch.